lightcopy/parquet-index/README.md

 - Scala 2.11.x
 - JDK 8+

-> Previous versions have support for Scala 2.10.x and JDK 7, see README for corresponding tag or branch
+> Previous versions have support for Scala 2.10.x and JDK 7, see README for corresponding tag or
->
-> Note that you could still build it manually for different Java/Scala versions
+> branch.
+See build section to compile for desired Java/Scala versions.

 ## Linking
 The `parquet-index` package can be added to Spark by using the `--packages` command line option.